Precious Mineral/Crafted Perfection

 Turning her back from the stranger staring at her, she leans against the sink and reaches for her phone in the little reticule Delah provided her with.
 It’s late but she makes an attempt to check up on her sister anyway.
 Hearing Delah’s and Isabella’s voice will remind her why she came here tonight and set her back on track.

 To her dismay, the call rings out.
 Had she really expected any differently?
-Her sister is an early bird.
+Parenting has made her sister is an early bird.
 With a sigh, Alaine places the device back in her little bag and takes a deep breath for some courage.
 She can’t hide from Lucas.
 She can’t ditch him either.
 He is her ride home.

 Like she always does when feeling overwhelmed, she gives herself an internal pep talk.
 All things considered, the night is going pretty well, despite the fact that she’s convinced herself that Lucas is relationship material.